 1. If you have questions, ask them

 There is no such thing as a stupid question when you’re communicating across cultures.
 If something you said was confusing to the listener, you need to know so you can clarify your meaning.
 The same goes the other way.
-Asking questions is the best way to make sure you understand exactly what the other person is trying to say, avoiding miscommunications.
+Asking questions is the best way to make sure you understand exactly what the other person is trying to say, therefore, avoiding miscommunications.

 How you ask questions can be important, too.
-Focus on your lack of understanding and avoid phrasing that could be taken as a critique of the other person’s communication ability.
+Focus on your lack of understanding and avoid phrasings that could be taken as a critique of the other person’s communication ability.
 Some good ways to ask for clarification would be:

 - I’m not sure I understand… … …, can you explain it to me in a different way?

 - If I understand correctly, you’re saying… … … Is that right?

 - I’m interested in what you said about… … … Could you tell me more?

 - I want to make sure we’re on the same page.
 What is your understanding of… … …?